-In 2015, NIA website reported the project as “complete”.
+In 2015, the NIA website reported the project as “complete”.
 However, an interview with NIA officials during the same period revealed the project was far from being finished.
 They admitted that they are yet to complete and repair construction flaws in some sections of the project.
 In the same year, P40 million was allotted to continue the facility and to resolve the design deficiencies.

 Of the service area declared during the inauguration, only 1,873 hectares were firmed-up for irrigation, of which 855 hectares were operational.

-Also, a 2016 study conducted by researchers from the Philippine Institute for Development Studies (PIDS) were able to identify technical issues in the construction and operation of BPIS, These include siltation, canal-related problems, high operation cost of pump, and difficulties with the machines and equipment.
+Also, a 2016 study conducted by researchers from the Philippine Institute for Development Studies (PIDS) were able to identify technical issues in the construction and operation of BPIS, These include siltation, canal-related problems, the high operation cost of the pump, and difficulties with the machines and equipment.

 According to Utrera, parts of the Main Canal and Lateral Canal D are the only lined (cemented) portions of the irrigation when the contractor turned over the project for operation.
-He said it was only recently that they pave most of the eight lateral canals, and resolved majority of the construction defects such as wrongly positioned turnouts and gates, along with inappropriate canal elevations.
+He said it was only recently that they pave most of the eight lateral canals, and resolved the majority of the construction defects such as wrongly positioned turnouts and gates, along with inappropriate canal elevations.

 To date, all local governments targeted for the service are using the facility except for Sta.
 Catalina who opted be excluded from the project said the NIA official.
 This increased the service area to 1,150 hectares but still short of 4,082 hectares from the reported service area by DA when it was turned-over to NIA Ilocos Sur.

 He also cited that many were also reluctant to use the irrigation because of the prohibitive cost when the project was constructed and started its operation.
-Prior to the passage of the Free Irrigation Law in 2018, the BPIS fee was P5,600/hectare on wet season and P7,500/hectare during the dry season.
+Prior to the passage of the Free Irrigation Law in 2018, the BPIS fee was P5,600/hectare on the wet season and P7,500/hectare during the dry season.

 A tale told twice

-Second, failure of the contractor to work on the original budget and the huge gap between the designed and actual service area are red flags for possible corruption and a flawed design.
+Second, the failure of the contractor to work on the original budget and the huge gap between the designed and actual service area are red flags for possible corruption and a flawed design.

 Third, the conscious effort of government officials to provide false figures and half-truths in this China-funded and built project make circumspection imperative for all aspects of CRPIP.

-Fourth, the lack of consultation with the affected farmers is apparent with one of the underlying reasons shared by Utrera that caused the huge difference in the service area.
-This experience points the need for a thorough and strict conduct of the Free, Prior and Informed Consent as a key concern for CRPIP which is located in indigenous peoples’ ancestral domains.
+Fourth, the lack of consultation with the affected farmers is apparent with one of the underlying reasons shared by Utrera that caused a huge difference in the service area.
+This experience points the need for thorough and strict conduct of the Free, Prior and Informed Consent as a key concern for CRPIP which is located in indigenous peoples’ ancestral domains.